apesteguia/nvim/README.md

 # MY NEOVIM CONFIG

+This is my neovim config, it's very easy to configure and it has some cool features and custom keyblinds

 ## Installation

 * If you haven´t already a nvim config folder in your .config, clone this repository in your .config.
 After that, open neovim and type `:PlugInstall`.